nrwl/nx/docs/shared/packages/cypress/cypress-plugin.md

 ### Splitting E2E tasks by file

 The `@nx/cypress/plugin` will automatically split your e2e tasks by file.
-You can read more about this feature [here](/ci/features/split-e2e-tasks).
+You can read more about the Atomizer feature [here](/ci/features/split-e2e-tasks).

 To enable e2e task splitting, make sure there is a `ciWebServerCommand` property set in your `cypress.config.ts` file.
 It will look something like this: